k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: poison/quality of known artifacts not shown
 - Prevent wishing for quality artifacts
 - Change enum labels for forged quality code
+- Various quality objects can be purposely forged